Could Medical Marijuana Or CBD Oil Help My Dog Or Cat?

 What Do Veterinarians Know About The Effects of Cannabis And CBD Oil On Pain?

 We all know that marijuana stimulates appetite in people.
 We could assume it has a similar effect in dogs and cats and might allows them to regain lost weight.
 But no veterinary studies regarding that have ever been done.
-What we have for the moment is folks telling us that the appetite of their sick pets improved on edible cannabis butter or liquid marijuana extract.
+What we have currently is folks telling us that the appetite of their sick pets improved on edible cannabis butter or liquid marijuana extract.
 With time, it might become more apparent if that is really true.
 Hope plays a big part in people’s perceptions, but hopes sometimes do come true.
+You are more likely to find Entyce®, Elura® or Mirataz®(mirtazapine) effective.
+Valium® (diazepam) and Versed® (midazolam) sometimes have the ability to stimulate a pet’s appetite too.
+But they are tightly controlled by the DEA.
+For all five of them, there is considerably more positive appetite-stimulating data than there is for CBD oil.

 If My Dog Or Cat Eats Or Inhales Marijuana/Cannabis, What Would Be The Signs Of An Overdose?